jbppt/pdsnd_github/README.md

 washington.csv

 ### Credits
-below are resources I used to help me with this project
+Below are resources I used to help me with this project

 Python for Everybody: Exploring Data Using Python 3 - Coursera X UMichigan Handbook by Dr. Charles R. Severance